-IRS Publication 502—Definition of Medical Expenses
+IRS Publication 502: Definition of Medical and Dental Expenses

 IRS Publication 502 defines medical care for the purpose of deducting or reimbursing expenses.

 According to the IRS, the definition of medical care is:

 (1) The term “medical care” means amounts paid—

 A. For the diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting any structure or function of the body,